mmonakho/masha_lab5/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: How moving to Arizona made me a golf enthusiast
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Masha Monakhova.
+I did the following things last weekend:

+- I went to the Phoenix Open golf tournament.
-- I rock a great mustache
+- I learned what "ace" means.
-- I'm extremely loyal to my family

-What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+By the way, my **profile picture** is one of many that I took at the tournament.
+Do I blend in?